lethanhha/simple_restful_api_nodejs/README.md

-# Simple RESTful API with NodeJS, Express, Mongoose, MongoDB (Movies List)
+# Simple RESTful API with NodeJS, Express, Mongoose, MongoDB (Movie List)

 > This is a repo I make to learn how to design RESTful API with NodeJS, Express, Mongoose and MongoDB as well.